 GHG removed under voluntary projects in the VCM that are not intended to be surrendered into an active regulated carbon market are usually referenced as a Voluntary Emission Reduction Unit (or Verified Emission Reduction Unit) (VER).
 VERs are carbon credits originating from the voluntary CO_2 market.
 All VERs must be verified by an independent third party.
 Currently, VERs are mostly used by companies who are looking to voluntarily offset the emissions generated during their business activities to show social responsibility and establish a healthy and green corporate image.
 An increasing number of companies are investing in VER projects to reduce their carbon footprint and to reach a net zero emission status.
-They don't have to be entered into a national inventory because they aren't created to meet a legal envisages that a government can agree that emission reductions achieved in its country can be used by a company towards its company target.
-The host government won't count those emissions reductions towards its NDC.
-The company then has a unique claim, and the reductions are not counted towards the host government's NDC.
-The resulting credits are entirely the company's own to use and to claim.
-9 Carbon credit verification is a highly scrutinized process.
-Two verification schemes are the most common ones for offset projects, namely The Gold Standard and the Verified Carbon Standard.
-Generally, they consider four key aspects: (1) Additionality (i.e. the project leads to additional GHG reduction than otherwise would have happened without the project); (2) Permanence/Durability of the project; (3) Buffer Pool (the extra credits that a company purchases as insurance against a possible event, such as a wildfire or flood, that would destroy the carbon offsets the company is buying); and (4) Leakage (Leakage refers to an unintended increase in GHG emissions or the shifting of emissions from one place to another due to a carbon credits project because of shifting demand from a protected place to an unprotected one).

-requirement.
-A host country can, if they choose, apply a corresponding adjustment to VERs that leave its border, but this is not required.10
+They don't have to be entered into a national inventory because they aren't created to meet a legal requirement.
+A host country can, if they choose, apply a corresponding adjustment to VERs that leave its border, but this is not required.12 amount of carbon emissions avoided, decreased, or removed.

-In a VCM, private entities or entitled standard setters, are responsible for the project certification.
-Developers of projects resulting in the avoidance, decrease or removal of carbon emissions can apply to these entities to certify and prove the amount of carbon emissions avoided, decreased, or removed.
 As a result of certification, the developer can obtain voluntary carbon credits (also referenced as VCC).
 One carbon credit represents one tonne of CO_2 emission reduction.
 Such VCCs are stored at a personalized account in a registry owned or retained by the entity that certified the project.
 The developer can either retire the credits, i.e., annul them to claim the reductions they represent, or sell them to another entity owning an account at the registry.
 There are various ways in which VCCs can be traded and various institutions are involved in the process: brokers, exchanges, retail traders, advisors.
 VCCs issued by a given entity and stored in a registry managed or retained by this entity cannot be transferred to a registry of a different certifying entity.